 About - Rob Neill

 Rob Neill is a founding ensemble member of the New York Neo-Futurists.
 He trained at the London Academy of Music and Dramatic Art, the National Theater Institute, The Atlantic, The PIT, and Grinnell College.
-He has performed Too Much Light Makes The Baby Go Blind in both New York and Chicago since 1995. and he has taught Neo-Futurist workshops around the country and performance workshops in New York, Syracuse, Boston and Los Angeles.
+He has performed The Infinite Wrench and Too Much Light Makes The Baby Go Blind in both New York and Chicago since 1995.
+He has taught Neo-Futurist, acting storytelling, and creative workshops around the country.

 Rob's plays have appeared at P.S.
 122, HERE Arts Center, the Ontological, BB Kings, The Battle Ranch, NYU Skirball Center, Cherry Lane & The Kraine, as well as in Chicago, Edinburgh, and Los Angeles.
-In addition to two self published books of poetry, Rob’s plays are included in the most recent Neo-Futurist books.
+In addition to two self published books of poetry, Rob’s plays are included in several of Neo-Futurists’ books.
 As a performance artist, he has worked with the Ontological Incubator, Vampire Cowboys, The Brick, Living Theater, Bowery Poetry, Partial Comfort, Ars Nova, 24-hour Plays, NACL, and The Orchard Project.

 Over the years, Rob has been in numerous commercials and indie films, and his stage credits include: 1st National Tour: Peter and the Starcatcher; Broadway: London Assurance; London: The Cherry Orchard; Regional: You Never Can Tell, Tartuffe, and The Real Thing; Off-Off Broadway: Spring Awakening, Hamlet, Laika Dog In Space, Short Term Directions and Doughboy.
 Performance Poetry: Various venues around the country and with Chicago Green Mill & Hollywood Slam teams.